rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### Make dir

 This script uses `mkdir -p` to create a directory, and if necessary, the parent path, then switches to the directory.
 Open ~/zshrc using `ec` and paste this script in.
 I place it near the bottom of the file.
-Exit the editor and use the `sc` alias we created to reload zsh.

 ```bash
 # Create a new directory and enter it